-- The first few objects are scalars that are read-only objects for the dry-contacts' state. - acSysModuleTable: A table containing mostly status information that describes the blade modules in the system.
-In addition, the table can be used to reset an entire system, reset a redundant module or perform switchover when the system is HA. - acSysFanTrayTable: A status-only table with the fan tray's state.
-Objects in the table indicate the specific state of the individual fans within the fan tray. - acSysPowerSupplyTable: A status-only table with the states of the two power supplies. - acSysPEMTable: A status-only table with the states of the two PEMs (Power Entry Modules).
+- The first few objects are scalars that are read-only objects for the dry-contacts' state. - acSysModuleTable: A table containing mostly status information that describes the modules in the system.
+In addition, the table can be used to reset an entire system, reset a redundant module or perform switchover when for devices supporting HA. - acSysFanTrayTable: A status-only table with the fan tray's state.
+Objects in the table indicate the specific state of the individual fans within the fan tray.
+(Applicable only to Mediant 1000, Mediant 2600, and Mediant 4000.) - acSysPowerSupplyTable: A status-only table with the states of the two power supplies.
+(Applicable only to Mediant 1000, Mediant 2600, and Mediant 4000.)

 The above tables are complemented by the following alarm traps (as defined in the acBoard MIB).
-For more details, see "SNMP Traps" on page 171):
+For more details, see "SNMP Traps" on page 121):

-- acFanTrayAlarm: fault in the fan tray or fan tray missing. - acPowerSupplyAlarm: fault in one of the power supply modules or PS module missing. - acPEMAlarm: fault in the one of the PEM modules or PEM module missing. - acSAMissingAlarm: SA module missing or non-operational. - acUserInputAlarm: the alarm is raised when the input dry contact is short circuited and cleared when the circuit is reopened.
+- acFanTrayAlarm: fault in the fan tray or fan tray missing.
+(Applicable only to Mediant 1000, Mediant 2600, and Mediant 4000.) - acPowerSupplyAlarm: fault in one of the power supply modules or PS module missing.
+(Applicable only to Mediant 1000, Mediant 2600, and Mediant 4000.) - acPEMAlarm: fault in the one of the PEM modules or PEM module missing.
+(Applicable only to Mediant 3000.)

-8.5 High Availability Systems
+8.4 High Availability Systems